arnovb-github/PoshCommence/readme.md

 List all connections for a category:
 `Get-CmcConnections [-CategoryName] <string> [<CommonParameters>]`

 This is self-explanatory.
-One thing to note is that connection names in Commence are case-sensitive.
+Note that connection names in Commence are case-sensitive.

 ## Getting field values ##
 `Get-CmcFieldValues` returns a list of `CommenceField` objects for every database row.
 Think of it as a table: